 While some people quit using drugs and alcohol and never experience a slip or relapse, other people may relapse once or several times before achieving sustained recovery.
 Instead of viewing relapse as a failure, it’s important to view it as a potential step in the long-term recovery journey.
 It’s a vital step because a relapse provides the person and their treatment team with information about their needs.
 Maybe they were in an outpatient treatment program and need more intensive treatment like partial hospitalization or inpatient rehab.

 If a relapse does occur, it should be taken seriously.
 Most often, connecting with an addiction treatment professional as soon as possible can help to regain control and stop further drug use.

-Signs of a Relapse
+Recognizing the Warning Signs of a Relapse

 - Changes to appearance, such as changes to pupil size, smell, and weight

 - Changes to the people one associates with, their favorite hangouts, and hobbies

 - Increased engagement in risky behaviors

 - Legal trouble, including legal trouble seemingly unrelated to drug use

 - Neglecting important responsibilities, even to the detriment of one’s own life and the lives of their loved ones